 – spend more than last year because I am in a better financial position 3%

 Retailers count on holiday spending to boost sales, so while tightening belts may be the best thing for consumers, the gloomy forecast might spell bad news for the economy.
 Consumers who still plan to spend, and others who change their mind at the last minute, might want to lower their holiday bills with cash back rebates from their credit card issuers.
 Discover, for example, is offering 5% cash back on all online purchases, while Chase Freedom offers 5% back at Best Buy and Kohl’s.
-Citi Dividend offers 5% cash back at Macy’s as well as any toy or electronics store.
+Citi Dividend (offer has expired) offers 5% cash back at Macy’s as well as any toy or electronics store.
 Even though it’s the season for giving, it’s nice to get a little something back.